Associate Degree Nursing (ADN) FAQs

 How do you select students?

 We accept applications and make selections twice a year.
-You will need to re-apply if you are not selected.
-We use a single criteria selection process meaning only overall and life sciences GPAs are considered when we make selections.
+You may re-apply if you are not selected.
+Only overall and life sciences GPAs are considered when we make selections.
 We choose 50% of our students from those with a GPA of 3.5 to 4.0, 25% from those with a GPA of 3.0 to 3.5 and 25% from students with a GPA of 2.5 to 3.0.
 We accept 40 students and 20 alternates each semester.
-Our typical number of eligible applicants is 250 to 350.
+Our typical number of eligible applicants is 400 to 550.

 What is the cost of your program?

-The cost of student fees including parking is approximately $4000.00 USD.
-Books for the entire program can cost as much as $1000.00 USD The main financial burden of being in the program is related to not being able to work due to the time requirements of the program.
-For much of the program, you will need to be available for four days a week in addition to the study and skills practice time required.
+The cost of student fees including parking is approximately $3500.00 USD.
+Books for the entire program cost approximately $1000.00 USD.
+The main financial burden is related to being unable to work due to the time requirements of the program.
+You will need to be available for four days a week in addition to the study and skills practice time required.

 I became a nurse in another country.
 For licensure in California, the BRN is requiring I take a class.
 Am I able to take it at your college?